dhellmann/pymotw/PyMOTW/filecmp/index.rst

     :literal:
     :start-after: #end_pymotw_header

 The output is a plain-text report showing the results of just the contents of the directories given, without recursing.
 In this case, the file "not_the_same" is thought to be the same because the contents are not being compared.
-There doesn't seem to be a way to have dircmp compare the contents of files like cmp() can.
+There is no way to have dircmp compare the contents of files like cmp() can.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'filecmp_dircmp_report.py'))